-Agreement has been reached between the Federal Government and the South Australian Government over the uniform regulation of organisations of employees in that State.
+Agreement has been reached between the Federal Government and the South Australian Government to apply Schedule 4 in that State.
 South Australia has enacted complementary legislation.
 It is proposed that South Australia be prescribed for the purposes of Schedule 4.

 As presently drafted, clauses 2 and 4 of Schedule 4 require that the rules of a State Branch of a federally registered organisation meet certain requirements.
 Many of the South Australian Branches of federally registered organisations have rules which presently do not meet those requirements.
-If South Australia is prescribed for the purposes of Schedule 4, those Branches will immediately be in breach of clauses 2 and 4 of Schedule 4.
+If South Australia is prescribed for the purposes of Schedule 4, those organisations will immediately be in breach of clauses 2 and 4 of Schedule 4.